lyrasisorghome/InteroperabilityProject/docs/feedback.md

 Each Lyrasis CST will receive development support for at least *one* integration.

-To select an integration, the feedback process has three steps:
+To select an integration, the feedback process has these steps:
 1. Generate ideas
 2. Generate conversation about ideas
 3. Generate solutions